BagWithoutTheR/Cayman-Portfolio/README.md

 # Cayman-Portfolio
 CCNP Portfolio
-This is my CCNP Portfolio for Cisco and AWS Cloud Founations labs.
+This is my CCNP Portfolio for Cisco and AWS Cloud Founations labs, along with the CCNA Certification.